cben0ist/cben0ist.github.io/index.md

 For a more detailed resume, check my <a href="https://www.linkedin.com/in/christophebenoist/" target="_blank">LinkedIn profile</a>.

-To contact me, feel free to use the form and the email available at the bottom of this page.
+To contact me, feel free to use the form and the email address available at the bottom of this page.